Why Robust Natural Language Understanding is a Challenge: Discussion

 Furthermore, we experimented augmenting the dataset with 100k samples per both labels (rows 20, 22 in Table~\ref{tab:experiments}).
 The augmented data greatly outnumbered the original dataset, thus the network is biased towards classifying points inside the hypercubes as \textit{positive} and outside as \textit{negative}.
 While this did not help in the verification, a great result is that the accuracy did not drop significantly (about 1\%).
 This is further proof that the hypercubes correctly enclose the classes.

-For comparison we also passed through ERAN $\epsilon$-balls around each \textit{positive} inputs from the test set and the bigger $\epsilon$ we could verify was $\epsilon = 0.00001$.
-We then calculated the volume of the hypercubes and the $\epsilon$-balls and the results are respectively $v_{hypercubes} = 6.62 * 10^{-320}$ and $v_{\epsilon_{balls}} = 1.02 * 10^{-1917}$.
+For comparison we also passed through ERAN $\epsilon$-balls around each \textit{positive} inputs from the test set and the bigger $\epsilon$ we could verify was $\epsilon = 0.001$.
+We then calculated the volume of the hypercubes and the $\epsilon$-balls and the results are respectively $v_{hypercubes} = 6.62 * 10^{-320}$ and $v_{\epsilon_{balls}} = 1.02 * 10^{-1149}$.

 The reason we fail seems to be partially connected with the question of volume (no matter what the concrete data set is): it increases several orders of magnitude compared to state-of-the-art verification setups that use $\epsilon$-ball and no-one ever succeeded with $\epsilon$-balls several orders of magnitude larger.
-Another reason seems to be linked with the density of data (in NLU specifically), as our $\epsilon$ drops from 0.1 in computer vision to 0.00001 on this data set.
-It is important to reiterate that, as we are not in vision and with only this small $\epsilon$ verifiable, we really cannot use $\epsilon$-ball verification in practice, as the chances of getting another valid sentence within the 0.00001 $\epsilon$-ball are low, as the closest points in the data set are within the distance of 0.05.
+Another reason seems to be linked with the density of data (in NLU specifically), as our $\epsilon$ drops from 0.1 in computer vision to 0.001 on this data set.
+It is important to reiterate that, as we are not in vision and with only this small $\epsilon$ verifiable, we really cannot use $\epsilon$-ball verification in practice, as the chances of getting another valid sentence within the 0.001 $\epsilon$-ball are low, as the closest points in the data set are within the distance of 0.05.

+One last reason might be that ERAN's abstract interpretation does not work well in such high dimensions (384).
+Indeed, a further experiment resulted in a success: we reduced the embedding dimensions from 384 to 30 through Principal Component Analysis (PCA)~\cite{pearson1901one,hotelling1933analysis} and we achieved to verify two small hypercubes containing 6 and 3 \textit{positive} inputs.

+The inputs in these hypercubes are basically the same sentence with either a character flip or a character insertion/deletion.
+For example, the three sentences are ``who am i chatting with?", ``who am i chatting iwth?" and ``who am i chatting with".
+We could say that we achieved a small verification success against character-level adversaries.
+Another thing to notice is that the verification was positive only for the networks trained for robustness, while the baseline networks failed also to verify these two hypercubes.

 \textbf{Open questions.} This work and results also raised some questions that are still unanswered.
+Can we verify more hypercubes with better robust training?
+Can we verify hypercubes containing much different sentences?
+What would be the ideal number of features?
 Can one ever have a network precise enough to deal with such big volumes?
 Which training technique would produce such a network?
 Does the drop in $\epsilon$ mean there are counter-examples in 0.1 $\epsilon$-balls?
 Will there ever be a meaningful $\epsilon$-ball?
 In which case, what would be the value of $\epsilon$?
+Is it possible to check wether meaningful sentences are contained in an arbitrary region of space?